 Easy breakdown, right?

+Some people decide to get back into keto fast if they are revisiting the keto diet but that isn’t for everyone.
 The more the two friends went back and forth on the subject, my feelings of eavesdropping aside; I couldn’t help but note the gaping lack of, and mis-information out there.

 Were people adopting a ketogenic diet just because celebrities were?
 And does a ketogenic diet actually promote weight loss?